ClickHouse/clickhouse-docs/docs/en/whats-new/changelog/cloud.md

 ## October 25, 2022

-This release significantly lowers compute consumption for small workloads, improves stability through better defaults, and enhances the Billing and Usage views in the ClickHouse Cloud console.
+This release significantly lowers compute consumption for small workloads, lowers compute pricing (see [pricing](https://clickhouse.com/pricing) page for details), improves stability through better defaults, and enhances the Billing and Usage views in the ClickHouse Cloud console.

 ### General changes